zaphosting/docs/en/dedicated_windows.md

 Windows requires now a product key, if you have one then enter it.

-> We're not selling Windows-Licenses, its required to buy a key by your own.
+> ⚠️ Important: We're not selling Windows-Licenses, its required to buy a key by your own.

 You can buy Windows-Keys in several websops, verify to buy the matching key, since there are different windows versions.
 In Windows Server 2019 there are as example two editions, the normal one and datacenter edition.